 It is our hope and prayer for you, friend, that you would recognize both your need for forgiveness and God’s amazing provision!
 We hope that the Good News would be good news… to you!

-If you have questions about the nature of our problem and how we can be reconciled to God, please contact our pastor.
+If you have questions about the nature of our problem and how we can be reconciled to God, please contact Senior Pastor David Donovan.